nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tags

+**MSS**

+1. User requests to rename an existing tag
+2. AddressBook asks for the specific existing tag to be renamed
+3. User inputs the existing tag to be renamed
+4. AddressBook asks for the new name for that existing tag
+5. User inputs the new name
+6. AddressBook confirms with User the change
+7. User confirms
+8. AddressBook changes all instances of the specific existing tag to the new tag Use case ends.

+**Extensions**

+3a.
+The input does not exist as an existing tag

+>3a1.
+AddressBook asks for input.
+>3a2.
+User input in another tag.
+Steps 3a1 and 3a2 repeat till user input an existing tag.
+Use case resumes from step 4.

+5a.
+New name is a reserved command word

+>5a1.
+AddressBook asks for input.
+>5a2.
+User input in another tag.
+Steps 5a1 and 5a2 repeat till user input in a name that is not a command word.
+Use case resumes from step 6.

+a* At any time, User chooses to cancel the change

+>a1 AddressBook requests to confirm the cancellation.
+>a2 User confirms the cancellation .
+Use case ends.

 ## Appendix C : Non Functional Requirements